web-platform-tests/rfcs/rfcs/scope-of-wpt.md

-# Defining the Scope of web-platform-tests
+# RFC 215: Defining the Scope of web-platform-tests

 ### Summary